rnijveld/canballs/README.md

 - Click on a line to turn it in to a solid line
 - Balls will bounce on solid lines
 - Click on a solid line to remove it

+## Browser support
+- Should run on any browser having support for canvas
+- Will only generate sounds when using a browser implementing the Web Audio API